manuGil/online-core/docs/source/databases.rst

       :alt: browse sqlite
       :figclass: align-center

-      Browsing a Spatialite databse in the DB Manager.
+      Browsing a SpatiaLite database in the DB Manager.

    Now open the SQL window and execute the query below, in the DB Manager. :numref:`fig-query-dbmanager`